ClementNerma/Rave/docs/books/hybrid.md

 Also, always remember templates are _constants_: they cannot be modified in any case.

-**NOTE :** The fact templates can be of any type is the main reason why they aren't called "generics", unlike many programming languages.
+**NOTE :** The fact templates can be of any type is the main reason why they aren't called 'generics', unlike many programming languages.

 ### Segments